viadee/vPAV/docs/NoScriptChecker.md

 ```

-You can add settings to disable the **NoScriptChecker** in specific places.
+You can add settings tgt disable the **NoScriptChecker** in specific places.
 `name` contains the element type, in which the checker is deactivated.
 If no `script` is specified, the checker is completely disabled for this element type.